 In the 1920s, men’s suits had matching vests.
 1920s style men’s vests buttoned up high and had notch lapels, or no lapels by the end of the decade.
-Most 1920s men’s vests were single breasted, although double breasted vests were available for some.
-Many working class men weren’t able to afford a 3 piece suit, so an unmatched vest was worn with a similar shade of trouser.
+Most 1920s men’s vests or waistcoats were single breasted, although double breasted vests were trending in the later years.
+Many working class men weren’t able to afford a three piece suit, so an unmatched vest was worn with a similar shade of trouser.
 In an effort to be more casual, men in the 1920s started wearing vests without suit jackets.

 Pullover knit vests were also worn alone over a shirt for a more casual sporty look.
 Men’s fair isle knit pullover sweater vests were especially vibrant.
 An ivory cable knit vest with blue trim were required tennis clothes.

 Peaky Blinders vests – tweed wool blue, tan or grey vests with matching trousers.

 1920s tennis vest – White sweater vests with blue trim for playing tennis or cricket.

 1920s fair isle knit vest – a popular knit pattern with golfers or other sports players